 b. such death or transfer may have been prevented had the physician not failed to treat the resident; or

-3.13: continued

 2. where the licensee is required by law to examine, treat or prescribe a course of treatment for such resident, if, during the course of events that would reasonably have been observed if the licensee had examined or prescribed a course of treatment for the resident, the resident dies or is transferred to a hospital.

 (b) Any medical treatment provided to a nursing home resident by a licensee, or any failure by a licensee to provide such treatment, where, directly or indirectly, such treatment or failure to treat seriously affects the health of a resident, or where it involves or may involve abuse, mistreatment or neglect.
 Examples of reportable incidents, for illustrative purposes only, include an inadequately treated decubitus ulcer, a medication error or an unevaluated change in mental status.